Woman assessing a patient on the ground in the snow

 Wilderness Medicine Training Courses from True North

-• Learn through practical, hands-on experience.
+• Training designed to build confidence through practical, hands-on instruction.

 We’re often asked these questions about this course...